Affordable Dry Winter Air Solutions

 The next step would be to run your shower with the exhaust fan off.
 This will increase the moisture in the air near the bathroom.
 If you have a fireplace, place a cast iron pot with water on top and keep it filled.
 A pot on the stove with water and a few sticks of cinnamon will not only add moisture, but will also add a nice aroma.

 If your electric clothes dryer is inside the house (as opposed to the garage or basement), consider an internal dryer vent.
-They’re inexpensive (ours cost about ten dollars), they recycle heat into your house, and they add loads of moisture back into the house.
-We use ours every winter and never have a problem with dry air static build up.
+They’re inexpensive, recycle heat into your house, and add loads of moisture back into the house.
+We use ours every winter and never have a problem with dry air static build-up.

 Evaporation Key to Dry Air